sanger-pathogens/BaGPipe/README.md

 # BaGPipe
-_Please bear with me that this manual is still a work in progress.
-Some paragraphs in this documentation are adapted from my unpublished masters' thesis, so please remember to cite this repository for now._

 ## Overview
 Running a bacterial GWAS isn't that hard, but the pre- and post-processing of data can be boring.
-I understand the computational complexities ranging from data format conversions to the handling of large genomic datasets.
-These tasks took precious time away from you, and sometimes bring in small errors that impact the reliability of results.
-The BaGPipe pipeline integrates a series of bioinformatic tools into a standard, tested workflow for performing bacterial GWAS (see Figure below).
+In particular, a user must contend with data conversions, estimation of computational resource requirements and waiting for one process to finish before another can start.
+These tasks take precious time away from you, and sometimes bring in small errors that impact the reliability of results.

+**BaGPipe** is a nextflow pipeline that integrates a series of bioinformatic tools into a standard, tested workflow for performing bacterial GWAS on large datasets (see Figure below).

 ![Flowchart describing the pipeline](images/bgwas_pipeline_0422.drawio.png)

+## What does it do?

+The most comprehensive way of running BaGPipe starts with only genome assemblies.
+In this mode, it generates all other data required as input for bacterial GWAS by:
+- Creating k-mers (short DNA sequences of length k) or unitigs (longer, non-overlapping sequences assembled from k-mers)
+- Annotating assemblies
+- Performing a pangenome analysis and creating a core phylogenetic tree
+- Generating a pairwise distance matrix

-The most comprehensive way of running BaGPipe starts with genome assemblies, where it performs automated pre-processing including the generation of k-mers (short DNA sequences of length k) or unitigs (longer, non-overlapping sequences assembled from k-mers), annotated assemblies, pangenome, core phylogenetic tree, and the distance/pairwise matrix.
-Users have the flexibility to enter the workflow at alternative starting points in the pre-processing stage, e.g. supplying their own tree.
+Users have the flexibility to enter the workflow at alternative starting points in this pre-processing stage, e.g. supplying their own tree.

 For the association analysis, Pyseer (Lees et al, 2018) was used for its speed and design in addressing the common problems of bacterial GWAS like population strucutre, recombination rate, and multiple testing.
-In the current version (v1.0.0), BaGPipe supports the recommended option (by the Pyseer authors), using a linear mixed model algorithm and unitigs as the input genotype.
+By default, BaGPipe uses of a linear mixed model algorithm and unitigs as the input genotype (options recommended by Pyseer authors).

 In the post-processing stage, BaGPipe automatically performs significant unitig analysis.
 If the user provides reference files, it can conveniently produce Manhattan plots, annotate the significant unitigs, and eventually produce a gene-hit plot.